 - 1) Work in pairs.
 In your notebooks, rewrite the parts of the sentences in bold in two different ways.
 Use the words given.

 - 1 I can swim very well, so I could work as a lifeguard.

 - a GOOD I am good at swimming.

-- b SWIMMER
+- b SWIMMER I am a good swimmer.

 - 2 I'm never successful at maths tests.

-- a FAIL
+- a FAIL I always fail (at) maths tests.

-- b DO WELL
+- b DO WELL I never do well in maths tests.

-- D DO WELL

 - 3 My uncle earns a lot of money.

-- a WELL-PAID
+- a WELL-PAID My uncle has a well-paid job.

-- b SALARY
+- b SALARY My uncle gets/has/earns a good salary.

 - 2) Choose the answer which has the same meaning as the underlined words.

 - 1 My brother quit his new job a week ago because he didn't like the boss.

-- a left
+- (a) left

 - b found

 - c started

 - 2 Tom has been employed at this company since he graduated from university.

 - a has found employment at

 - b has applied for

-- c has worked for
+- (c) has worked for

-- 3 I am responsible for tasting different flavours of ice cream.
+- 3 I am responsible for tasting different flavours of ice cream

 - a I work overtime

-- b My duties include
+- (b) My duties include

 - c I'm keen on

 - 4 People often ask me what I would like to do for a living in the future.

 - a where I want to live

-- b what career I would like to follow
+- (b) what career I would like to follow

 - c how much I hope to earn

 - 5 Robert hasn't had a break from work since last May.
 He's very tired.

-- a The last time Robert had a break was last May.
+- (a) The last time Robert had a break was last May.

 - b Robert had no break last month.

 - c Robert hasn't been working since last May.

 - 6 My computer gaming skills are quite advanced.
 Moreover, I hold an FCE certificate.

-- a Additionally
+- (a) Additionally

 - b However

 - c Lastly

 - 3> Translate the Polish parts of the sentences into English.
 Use no more than five words.

-- 1 (Szukam) for a job the last three months, but I haven't had much luck.
+- 1 I have been looking (Szukam) for a job the last three months, but I haven't had much luck.

 - 2 You have a new job again!
-How many times (zmienites) your job this year?
+How many times have you changed (zmienites) your job this year?

-- 3 My older sister has been to three job interviews (odkąd zaczęła) look for work.
+- 3 My older sister has been to three job interviews since she started to (odkąd zaczęła) look for work.

-- 4 My boss promised (że da mi awans) if I complete the project on time.
+- 4 My boss promised to give me promotion (że da mi awans) if I complete the project on time.

-- 5 Teamwork (zawsze była moją silną stroną) and that's why I'd like to be a project manager. - 6 I am writing in response to the job advertisement for (stanowisko redaktora) at your company. - 7 | wasn't (zadowolona z mojej pensji), so | asked for a pay rise. - 8 My father (pracował w Londynie) for two years.
-Then he moved to Manchester. - 4) Trind and correct eight mistakes in the text below.
+- 5 Teamwork has always been my strength / my strong point (zawsze była moją mocną stroną) and that's why I'd like to be a project manager. - 6 I am writing in response to the job advertisement for the position/post of editor (stanowisko redaktora) at your company. - 7 | wasn't satisfied with my salary (zadowolona z mojej pensji), so | asked for a pay rise. - 8 My father worked in London (pracował w Londynie) for two years.
+Then he moved to Manchester. - 4) \Box Find and correct eight mistakes in the text below.
 The mistakes may be grammatical or lexical.
 Write the answers in your notebook.